5hubh4m/5hubh4m.github.io/home.markdown

 I am a _Research Fellow_ in the Systems Group[^2] at _Microsoft Research_ working on Project Gandiva[^3].

-I completed my undergraduate studies at the _Indian Institute of Technology (BHU) Varanasi_ majoring in _Computer Science_, where I graduated top of my class[^4].

 ----
 {: data-content=" what I've done "}

+I completed my undergraduate studies at the _Indian Institute of Technology (BHU) Varanasi_ majoring in _Computer Science_, where I graduated top of my class[^4].

 I have worked with languages like `Scala, C, C++, Haskell, Python, C#, Java`, and technologies like `CUDA, Kubernetes, Docker, Android, LaTeX, MATLAB, *nix`.

 ----
-{: data-content=" what I like other than research "}
+{: data-content=" other than research "}

 In my free time I read Sci-Fi and Fantasy, listen to Trance and House[^5] music, and post and read Tweets[^6].